alinea’s safeguarding policy

 5.2.1 Respect for Human Rights

-Our support for the principles established by UN Convention on Human Rights is enshrined in our business practises and our membership of the UN Global Compact evidences our commitment to upholding human rights.
-Our Representatives and Business Partners must conduct business in a manner that respects the fundamental human rights of all parties and are expected to refrain from business practices that compromise universal human rights principals, including labour and safety standards and codes.
+Our support for the international human rights is enshrined in our business practises and our membership of the UN Global Compact evidences our commitment to upholding human rights.
+Our Representatives and Business Partners must conduct business in a manner that respects the human rights of all parties and are expected to refrain from business practices that compromise universal human rights principals, including labour and safety standards and codes.

 Representatives must respect the laws and regulations of the countries we work in, while maintaining an overarching adherence to universal human rights laws.